ursa-mikail/tokenized_data_encryption_and_decryption/readme.md

 Regex Compatibility: If the format changes (e.g., from [] to <> or key=value), the extraction process needs to account for those changes in the regular expression.
 The script uses a customizable regex pattern that can handle different tag formats.

 ##
-Certainly!
-Here’s an updated version of the README.md, incorporating the idea of using a key=value format for labels (such as ciphered=...) as an alternative to using start and end tags:

-markdown
-Copy code
 # Data Encryption and Decryption Script

 ## Overview